Face The Outdoors

 Set Yourself Up For Success, Not Failure!

 With the right timing and gear, the final piece of the puzzle is location.
 How to successfully see the Northern Lights in Alaska comes down to two critical factors: finding a spot under the auroral oval and ensuring you have minimal light pollution.
+For the best viewing, seek out areas known for optimal conditions and minimal interference.
 Big, open dark skies are your best friend.
+When choosing your spot, make sure you have a clear view of the northern horizon, as this maximizes your chances of observing the aurora in its full glory.

 The Interior: The Epicenter of Aurora Viewing

 For the highest probability of success, head to Alaska’s Interior.
 Fairbanks is known worldwide as a top place to see the aurora.
 This is because of its good location, many facilities, and many northern lights tours.
+The viewing opportunities in Fairbanks and the Interior are among the best in Alaska, often surpassing other regions due to frequent clear nights and high auroral activity.
 However, for the best views, you’ll want to drive a short distance out of the city to escape any residual glow.

 A premier destination just a little over an hour from Fairbanks is the Face The Outdoors Aurora Viewing Lodge.
-The location is exceptional not only because it sits directly under the most active part of the auroral oval but also because it boasts its location has it’s own microclimate, often resulting in clearer skies than Fairbanks.
+The location is exceptional not only because it sits directly under the most active part of the auroral oval but also because it boasts its location has its own microclimate, often resulting in clearer skies than Fairbanks.
 The important thing is to get away from city lights and enjoy the darkness.
 The lodge uniquely combines prime viewing conditions for the northern lights.
 When the sky is uncooperative, they relocate to areas with clearer vistas, while on clear nights, you enjoy the comfort of home-like amenities.
 This setting delivers an intimate, authentic Alaskan experience, distancing you from crowds and light pollution through small group tours.
 Steering clear of gimmicky tactics used by others, Face The Outdoors prioritizes your experience and overall enjoyment above all.
+Other locations in Alaska, such as Coldfoot, Wiseman, and Girdwood, also offer excellent aurora viewing, especially for those seeking more remote or alternative destinations.

 Is it better to go to Fairbanks or Anchorage?